Doctoral Program (Psy.D.) in Clinical Psychology

 The Admission Committee reviews only completed applications for each applicant seeking admission.
 For an application to be considered complete, each applicant must submit the following to the Office of Admissions:

-• a completed application form with personal statements as instructed on the form (form can be downloaded from the website, or is available from the Office of Admissions);
+• Application form with personal statements as instructed on the form (form can be downloaded here, or is available from the Office of Admissions);

-• letters of recommendation from three individuals capable of evaluating the applicant?s academic preparedness for doctoral work in psychology, philosophy, and theology;
+• Three (3) letters of recommendation capable of evaluating the applicant’s academic preparedness for graduate work in psychology, philosophy, and theology.
+Download form here.

-• GRE scores – General Test Score only – taken within the last five years, and submitted directly to the Institute from the Educational Testing Service (IPS school code 5639);
+• GRE scores – General Test Score – taken within the last five years, submitted directly to the Institute from the Educational Testing Service (IPS school code 5639)

-• test scores of English as a Foreign Language (TOEFL) or International English Language Test System (IELTS), if applicable, submitted directly to IPS by the testing agency (IPS school code 5639); and,
+• (For those who do not have English as their first language) Test scores of English as a Foreign Language (TOEFL) or International English Language Test System (IELTS), if applicable, submitted directly to IPS by the testing agency (IPS school code 5639).

 Applicants holding degrees from outside the United States must arrange to have any international transcript(s) translated and a “Course-by-Course” evaluation completed and sent directly to IPS from an approved evaluation service (i.e., www.wes.org or www.ece.org).
 Official transcripts must also be sent directly to IPS from the institution(s).